msdeep14/getAheadWithMe/LowLevelDesign/Concurrency/README.md

 Refer [ReadWriteLock class](./src/locksample/ReadWriteLock.java).

 ### Optimistic and Pessimistic Locking
-**Pessimistic Locking-** Lock the object beforehand performing any operation.
+**Pessimistic Locking -** Lock the object beforehand performing any operation.
 Java synchronized keyword is example of pessimistic locking.
 It has extra performance bottleneck as threads have to wait unless permitted to execute specific operation.

-**Optimistic Locking-** As name suggests, in this approach you can go ahead and execute the operation with assumption that no other thread will interfere.
+**Optimistic Locking -** As name suggests, in this approach you can go ahead and execute the operation with assumption that no other thread will interfere.
 It relies on collision detection and handle if detected via retry/failure.
 Java CompareAndSwap is example of optimistic locking.